 vii.
 The monitoring officer, subject to legal constraints, will provide the employee with information on the outcome of any investigation.

-- The section or department heads, Corporate Services Head and HRD shall be jointly responsible for the administration of this policy.
+- The heads, Senior Leaders and HROS shall be jointly responsible for the administration of this policy.

 - Management reserves the right to alter, amend or revise these rules when the circumstances warrant such revision subject, however, to appropriate publication.